sharad1126/Suggestions-And-Tips/README.md

 Congrats on receiving an offer and Welcome to UCL!
 I have a complete [thread on Twitter](https://twitter.com/shad1126/status/1415315055927771146?s=20&t=HNMo7ovWOazUydnLiBpJpw) which I wrote after I finished my MSc in 2021 where I have listed suggestions about some pre-requisites for the new cohorts.
 Hopefully this should help you prepare and be ready to grind during the Master's.

 <a href="https://twitter.com/shad1126/status/1415315055927771146?s=20&t=HNMo7ovWOazUydnLiBpJpw"><img src="https://github.com/sharad1126/Suggestions-And-Tips/blob/main/images/twitter.png" width="400"/></a>

+## MSc Computer Science @UCL

+<a href="https://github.com/anchit-chandran/how-to-compsci-msc">Guide for students joining UCL MSc Computer Science</a> by Anchit, Hugo and Devan.

 ## CERN Openlab Summer Student Experience 2017